interface-github/interface-github.github.io/HOMEWORK.md

-SESSION 1 HOMEWORK - Please complete by Wednesday 1/13
+SESSION 1 HOMEWORK - Please complete by Wednesday 1/13<br>
-1. Setup a new account on Codecademy
+1. Setup a new account on Codecademy<br>
-2. Complete HTML Fundamentals, HTML Content and CSS Fundamentals tutorials
+2. Complete HTML Fundamentals, HTML Content and CSS Fundamentals tutorials <br>